 With respect to the Board of School Administrators, not-public data is collected when there is an ethics complaint about licensed administrator.
-Ethics complaint information provided to the Board may be shared with the Attorney General's Office, is classified as confidential data, pursuant to Minnesota Statutes Sections 13.39, subd.
-2(a).
-Such information is for the use of the Board's staff and the Attorney General's Office in evaluating the complaint.
+Ethics complaint information provided to the Board or may provide to the Board or Attorney General's Office in the future, is classified as private data, pursuant to the Government Data Practices Act, Minnesota Statutes Sections 13.04, subd.
+2 and 13.41, subd.
+2. Such information is for the use of the Board's staff and the Attorney General's Office in evaluating the complaint.
 The status of any on-going investigation is private and cannot be disclosed to the complainant or any other individual.
 At the same time, however, other laws may require that information provided to the Board and/or Attorney General's Office be disclosed to other persons or entities.
 This includes, but is not limited to, the administrator against whom the complaint is filed, the Office of Administrative Hearings and the Appellate Courts.
 Thus, information may thereby become public data.